 It focuses on:

-This section covers how you plan for your new role.
+This section covers how you planning for your new management role.

 It addresses how you identify the scope of your new responsibilities and how you deal with concerns arising from the transition to your new role.